Action Verbs

 The DeleteOperation itself is very simple, it is really just remembering what to delete.
 When it is asked to apply_to(), it calls the method in the state object that actually deletes the file, in that state object (which might be different than the one it was added to).

-To use the DeleteOperation, we create an instance of one and pass it to the apply_operations() method in the State object, like this:
+To use the DeleteOperation, we create an instance of one and pass it to the record_operations() method in the State object, like this:

 operation = DeleteOperation(new_state.get_binding(x_what_binding.variable.name).value[0])

-The apply_operations() method takes a list of operations to apply, but in this case we’re only doing one.
-Those two lines of code record that we want to delete a particular file, but they don’t actually do it yet.
-Later, when we have the final solution group, we can gather all of the Operations that were done to the solutions in the group and call apply_operations() on the one single state we want to represent the new world.
+The record_operations() method takes a list of operations to apply, but in this case we’re only doing one.
+Those two lines of code record that we want to delete a particular file, but doesn’t actually do it yet.
+Later, when we have the final solution group, we can gather all of the Operations that were done to the solutions in the group and call apply_operations() (which will actually do the work) on the one single state we want to represent the new world.

 Now we can write the basic implementation of “delete”: